ShenLab-hub/AtheroPrior/README.md

 processed TOX21_PXR_agonist;
 Predicted_concentration_in_human_blood.

+Ultimately, all datasets were integrated into a single file, integrated_dataset.csv, which served as the input for ToxPi analysis.

 This repository provides the script using the TOX21_PPARg_BLA_Antagonist_ch1 dataset as an example.
 The identical workflow was repeated for the remaining datasets.

 ## Data sources